 Alamo Inn & Suites is a cheap hotel near Disneyland in Anaheim, aimed at budget travelers.
-It’s a 12 minute walk from Disney California Adventure through Downtown Disney.
-This review has photos of the hotel, thoughts about our experience of staying here, and our take on why you shouldn’t stay here.
-If you’re looking for a place to stay near Disneyland, you can get an idea of how it stacks up to the competition, plus our overall comparison of the benefits of staying off-site versus on-site in our Where to Stay at Disneyland post.
+It’s a short walk from Disney California Adventure through Downtown Disney.
+This review has photos of the hotel, thoughts about our experience of staying here, and our take on whether you should stay here.

 You can’t put a ton of stock into TripAdvisor reviews, but they are worthwhile as a barometer for the consensus among the general public.
 Currently, Alamo Inn & Suites ranks #104 of 115 hotels in Anaheim, meaning there are only 11 hotels worse than it.